shaikhj-ayan/IKEA-Product-Catalog-Pricing-Analysis-Excel-SQL-Powerbi/README.md

-Here’s your **clean, simple, human-written README** in the same style as your reference.
-I kept the language basic, removed heavy wording, and added space for dashboard screenshots.

----

 # 🛋️ IKEA Product Catalog & Pricing Analysis

 Analysis of IKEA product data to understand pricing patterns, category behavior, and product distribution using **SQL, Excel, and Power BI**.